-“It was the highlight of my young life,” said Mr. Blakemore who was 22 years old at the time.
+“It was the highlight of my young life,” said Mr. Blakemore, who was 22 years old at the time.
 “My girlfriend and I heard about the festival on the radio.
 We were living in Connecticut at the time and hopped into my Fairlane and made our way there.
-It really changed the way I thought about life.”
+It changed the way I thought about life.”

 Although Mr. Blakemore never saw any of the acts, he spoke of the great transformation he went through during his three days he and his girlfriend spend in his Ford.

 “Here’s what I learned from the Woodstock thing,” said the stern retired teacher.
 “Do something so you can make a living and keep good hobbies.
-About the only real thing I learned from sitting and rotting in that traffic was I didn’t want to do that the rest of my life.
+About the only real thing I learned from sitting and rotting in that traffic was I didn’t want to do that for the rest of my life.
 But I ended up doing that anyway when I took a job with Honeywell in Santa Clara [California].
 I spent what seemed like years stuck in the [Highway] 101 traffic.
 I finally snapped out of it and got my teaching credential.”

-“Hell no I wouldn’t.
-It was a waste of time and I almost died.
+“Hell no, I wouldn’t.
+It was a waste of time, and I almost died.
 Others almost died too.
 Save your money and go to a good movie or something like that.”